TimonPost/quinn/docs/book/src/quinn/certificate.md

 We assume that you do not have a web server.
 Select on the certbot website that you do not have a web server and follow the given installation instructions.

-If certbot is installed, execute `certbot certonly --standalone`, this command will run a web server in the background during the process.
+If certbot is installed, execute `certbot certonly --standalone`, this command will fire up a web server in the background.
 Certbot asks for your data, after entering it two `.pem` files are generated, namely `cert.pem` and `privkey.pem`.
-Copy them to your project because we will reference them in code.
+Next we can reference those files in the code.

 ```rust
 // Read from certificate and key from directory.